Using UK Cloud

-Clicking the logo, the folder icon or the All files entry will take you back to this screen.
+Tapping the logo or the Home icon will take you back to this screen.

-Click this icon to show recent activity - things you have done and things other people may have shared with you.
+To show recent activity tap on the three dots, then Activity - things you have done and things other people may have shared with you.

-Personal Calendar app.
-You can sync this with your own devices and share it with other users.
+Three dots, then Calendar to see your Caledar, which you can sync with your own devices and share with other users.

-Notifications - if you have notifications to read a red dot will appear on this icon
+Bell (plus red dot) - notifications.( f you have notifications to read a red dot will appear.)

-Your avatar - click to change personal settings, upload a pitcure or logout.
+Your avatar/letter - click to change personal settings, upload a pitcure or logout.

 The "Breadcrumbs" area.
 The path to the current folder will appear here - click a parent folder to jump back.
 If you can edit in the folder a (+) icon will appear to allow you to create or upload a new file or folder, otherwise the message shown in the screengrab above will be shown.